Tammy’s Free Class is OPEN Now!

-Get the link to enroll in this free class!
+Get the link to watch this free class now!

 “I liked how you kept your topics simple and straightforward without a lot of technical jargon.
 I also liked that you kept your tone genuine, it felt like a class you would also give in person, not something memorized for internet sales.” – Deidre

 “I liked the perspective of a woman over 40 who has achieved what I’m aiming to achieve and who started in a similar place.
 I also appreciated the candid and casual approach.” – Tauheedah